orthecreedence/cl-svg-polygon/README.md

 	                          ; from each object, allowing you to grab custom data for each object.
     :group-id-attribute-name  ; (string, default "id") Which parameter in the <g> tag to pull ; the group id from.
-This is useful for programs like Inkscape ; that use "label" instead of "id".
+This is useful for programs like Inkscape ; that use "label" instead of "id."
 If no data is available for the ; given field, falls back on the "id" field.

 ### Grouping